 Yampolsky, Philip 2011 “The record industry in Indonesia/Malaysia/Singapore: the mechanics of an estimate of quantity, 1903-1942”, in P Gronow & C Hofer (eds), The Lindström project: contributions to the history of the record industry.
 3, Gesellschaft für Historische Tonträger, Vienna

-,
+Yampolsky, Philip 2013 Music and media in the Dutch East Indies: Gramophone records and radio in the late colonial era, 1903-1942, Ph.D.
+Diss., University of Washington, Seattle